5jotters/vTLP-briefing/docs/Lectures/ATO.md

 ## ATO Manual

+The ATO describes essential task information for the COMAO, such as objectives, participating forces, target, time frame, Rules of Engagement and deconfliction parameters.
 The ATO gives a summary of active flights in the upcoming COMAO event for a 24 hour period.
 This document describes how to read ("frag") the contents of an ATO.

 ### Format